EXSyst/ApiBundle/Resources/doc/index.rst

 Installation is a quick 3 step process:

-1. Download EXSystBundle using composer
+1. Download EXSystApiBundle using composer
 2. Enable the bundle
 3. Enable a serializer